Fourier Transform of the Stretched Exponential Function: Analytic Error Bounds, Double Exponential Transform, and Open-Source Implementation libkww: Series Expansions

-A valid estimate of the truncation error has been derived by Wintner \cite{Win41} for the case $\beta\le1$.
-In Appendix~\ref{Atrunc-large}, a simplified version of his argument is presented, and generalized to the case $\beta>1$.
-The result is the following: When the sums in (\ref{Ehig}) are truncated after a term $k=n-1$, then the modulus of the truncation error is not larger than
+An upper bound for the truncation error of the asymptotic series is derived in Appendix~\ref{ABhig}, generalizing a result of Ref.~\cite{Win41} and correcting unfounded statements of Ref.~\cite{ChSt91}.
+If $k$ is the index of the first neglected term in (\ref{Ehig}), then the modulus of the truncation error is not larger than

 with